- Dissolve atherosclerotic plaques by inhibiting the binding of Lp(a) to the arterial walls

 In Pauling's last private telephone interview with reporter Peter Barry Chowka, conducted on April 9, 1994, he expressed his dismay that this theory of heart disease wasn't formulated and the disease eradicated decades earlier, stating:

 The new book, Practicing Medicine Without a License?
 The Story of the Linus Pauling Therapy for Heart Disease, explains the Pauling therapy, details its history, includes testimonials from former heart patients who overcame their disease using the Pauling therapy, and makes powerful recommendations on how to obtain the levels of the orthomolecular nutrients recommended by Dr. Pauling for reversing and preventing atherosclerosis.
 The book also provides information on which U.S. laboratories reliably measure Lp(a) cholesterol and how to obtain an accurate test.
 It should become the handbook of every human being alive, cardiac patient and non-cardiac patient alike, for attaining a heart disease-free state.
 For a limited time the book's co-author, Sally Snyder Jewell, is also available to answer questions about the Pauling therapy for heart disease.
-Contact Sally via e-mail, by phone toll free at 877.753-9355, or via the Live Chat link below.
+Contact Sally via e-mail, or by phone toll free at 877.753-9355.

 More than 650 documented scientific studies have proven that a lack of ascorbic acid (vitamin C) is the key risk factor for heart disease.
 Occlusive coronary artery disease (atherosclerosis) is a form of scurvy that occurs when the body is deficient in ascorbic acid (vitamin C) and subsequently the collagen that is made only in the presence of high levels of vitamin C.